About the Indonesia Studies Programme

 The Review of Indonesia Studies is a premium publication that seeks to review the field of Indonesia studies and highlight emergent research on Indonesia.
 The publication will focus on contemporary Indonesia, especially research related to the political economy, domestic politics, and sociological trends of Indonesia.
 It will bring together some of the best scholarship on Indonesia from different hubs of Indonesia studies around the world and the region.

-For upcoming seminars, please see our website.
+For upcoming seminars, please see the events page of the main ISEAS website.

 - Ahmad Najib Burhani & Sumanto Al Qurtuby, “Islam and the 2014 Indonesian Elections,” 5 June 2014.